The combination of economic theory and mathematical skills you gain on this degree will appeal to a wide range of

 You select from the same range of topics as Single Honours students and achieve the same high academic standard, but you cover fewer topics in each subject.

-Mastering two subjects together means you are well-prepared for the multidisciplinary challenges of the real-world, developing your skills that employers value, such as:
+Mastering two subjects together means you are well-prepared for the multidisciplinary challenges of the real world, developing the skills that employers value, such as: